dzufferey/scadla/README.md

 * _first class objects_ An OpenSCAD program roughly build a tree with primitive objects as leaves and CSG operations as internal nodes.
 However, that tree is built implicitly and one cannot access it directly.
 In scadla, that tree is just an algebraic datatype.
 This means that you can reference it, e.g., `val u = Union(Cube(...), Sphere(...))` and also inspect/modify it using pattern matching, e.g., `u match { case Union(...) => ... }`

 * _type-safe units_ with the [squants](https://github.com/typelevel/squants) library.
 Let the compiler warns you when you try to rotate a object by 10mm.
-To keep a lightweight syntax `EverythingIsIn` provides mplicit conversion from numbers to length and angles.
+To keep a lightweight syntax `EverythingIsIn` provides implicit conversions from numbers to length and angles.
 For instance, add `import scadla.EverythingIsIn.{millimeters, radians}` in your file to work use millimeters and radians by default.

 * a small caveat: OpenSCAD does has only floating points number but scala makes the distinction between integers and floating points.
 For instance, `1/2` is the integer division and returns `0`, not `0.5`.
 If you want floating point numbers write `1/2.0` or `1.0/2`.